Back to Me (Cueshé album)

 Back to Me is the second album by Cueshé, released in August 2006.
 It contains a cover version of the John Lennon song, "Jealous Guy". the music video of the carrier single "Back to Me" was premiered exclusively at MYX Music Channel on July 28, 2006.
-On October 2006, the band released their second single "Barrowed Time".
-The song "Walang Yaman Mas Hihigit sa Iyo" which is included in the repackaged version of the album Back To Me, was used as a theme song for the TV series "Asian Treasures".
+In October 2006, the band released their second single "Borrowed Time".
+The song "Walang Yamang (Mas Hihigit Sa'Yo)" which is included in the repackaged version of the album Back to Me, was used as a theme song for the TV series Asian Treasures.
 On 2007 the album hits GOLD award, (selling more than 15,000 copies nationwide).